-AI-native layer for hotel housekeeping ops
+The AI-native layer for proactive hospitality ops

 70-80%

-Annual turnover rate
+Annual staff turnover rate

 Hotel Business / BLS, 2025